MahyarJ/data-visualization-dashboard/README.md

 - Make things responsive as much as we could, can leads every part of our users to check the reports and visualizations on any type of device and screen.

+  > **ProTip:** The PeriodPicker is a component that its changing can affect all over the dashboard.
+So, as we try to prepare a responsive behavior in handheld devices, it's better to be `sticky` at top of the app screen to be available within vertical scrolls.

 ## Code Quality

 - Using [Recharts](https://recharts.org/) components that fulfill UI needs in this amount of time, was the best choice for me as they perfectly work to match `D3` SVG experiences and `React` rendering abilities.
 Also, I think we better _don't reinvent the wheel_ as much as we can.
 But as we needed to be more flexible in huge projects we can use libraries like `D3`.